-No. Description of Action Action Responsible Remote and Rural Training (NHS) Influence the development of "remote generalist specialists" on a national training level.
-To ensure development of breadth of skills required to work in an island /remote location Medical education / clinical education, professional leads

-Training Pathways and Career development Exploring opportunities to enhance the access to training through all stages of career for both clinical and non-clinical staff Service Managers - team leaders National Training Opportunities Maximising opportunities to participate in national funding schemes to support training.
-Executive Managers / Service managers / Supporting skills development To explore new opportunities in which staff could work in other areas and gain experiences (as seen in the response to the pandemic).
-Service managers / service planning /Workforce development Support digital skills development, Develop understanding of impact on jobs, skills and leadership.
-Service managers / service planning /Workforce development Succession planning Improve and enable succession planning through planning and development in readiness for retirement Service managers/ Executive managers Invest in workforce development to deliver transformatio nal change Continuous development of ELearning and digital methods to deliver onboarding that enables effective and streamlined induction in to new posts OD/SD/ Managers
+No. Description of Action Action Responsible Timeframe for completion Remote and Rural Training Enhance the development of "remote generalist specialists".
+Review if can be expanded for other Medical education / Training Pathways and Career development To enhance the access to training through all stages of career for both clinical and non-clinical staff Service Managers - BAU National Training Opportunities Explore options of national funding schemes to support training.
+Service managers / BAU Skills development To explore opportunities in which staff could work in other areas and gain experiences (as seen in the response to the pandemic).
+Support digital Service managers / service planning /Workforce skills development, develop understanding of impact on jobs, skills and leadership. developmen t Succession planning Improve and enable succession planning through planning and development in readiness for retirements Service managers Invest in workforce development to deliver transformatio nal change Continuous development of ELearning and digital methods to deliver onboarding that enables effective and streamlined induction in to new posts